-Former Vice President Joe Biden has been throwing his support toward Democratic candidates for the upcoming 2018 midterms in November.
-He made headlines after recently appearing at rallies in Nevada and Kentucky, and then appeared at a campaign rally in Tampa, Fla., on Monday.
-This visibility might be the precursor to a 2020 presidential campaign, an idea that Biden himself floated in 2017.
-A CNN poll showed that Biden has the lead among hypothetical candidates for the Democratic primary at 33 percent, CNN reported on Oct.
-14.
+Former Vice President Joe Biden threw his support behind Democratic candidates during the 2018 midterm campaign, making headlines after appearing at rallies in Nevada, Kentucky and Florida.
+This increased visibility might be a precursor to a 2020 presidential campaign, an idea that Biden himself floated in 2017.
+A CNN poll from mid-October showed that Biden has the lead among hypothetical candidates for the Democratic primary at 33 percent.

 Birthdate: Nov.
 20, 1942

 Net Worth: $900,000

 Career Highlights: Helped lead country for eight years under the Obama administration